 Our Human Resources Policies confirm our commitment to workplace rights for employees and we promote our Code of Conduct to ensure an environment based on dignity and respect, that does not condone or allow bullying, harassment, discrimination or any other unacceptable behaviour.
 Additionally, our Fraud and Financial Irregularity Policy and Whistleblowing Policy provide staff with the means to report improper conduct or unethical behaviour.
+Such policies are reviewed on a regular basis, at times of legislative change and following feedback as required.

-In compliance with the Procurement Reform (Scotland) Act 2014, SDS's Corporate Procurement Strategy 2016 - 2020, along with our Procurement Policy, set out our principles and approach to ensuring responsible and sustainable procurement practices.
-These include;
+In compliance with the Procurement Reform (Scotland) Act 2014, SDS's Corporate Procurement Strategy 2021 - 2025, along with our Procurement Policy, set out our principles and approach to ensuring responsible and sustainable procurement practices.
+These include: